-Dr Nicola Boydell is a THIS Institute Postdoctoral Research Fellow in the Usher Institute, and Centre for Biomedicine, Self and Society, at the University of Edinburgh.
-A social scientist with training in medical sociology and public health research, to date Nicola’s work has focused on exploring social and cultural dimensions of sexual and reproductive health.
-Nicola’s areas of expertise include: qualitative methods and analysis; participatory research methods; healthcare improvement and health services research; and collaboration with health and community practitioners.
+Dr Nicola Boydell is currently a THIS Institute Postdoctoral Research Fellow in the Usher Institute, and Centre for Biomedicine, Self and Society, at the University of Edinburgh.
+A social scientist working at the intersections of medical sociology, critical public health and healthcare improvement research, Nicola’s programme of engaged research seeks to expand and advance understandings of what works, in what contexts and why, in designing and improving sexual and reproductive health services.
+It does this explicitly through engagement with, and involvement of, patients, service users and other stakeholders using qualitative and collaborative approaches to research.
+Nicola’s areas of expertise include: qualitative methods and analysis; engaged and participatory research methods; healthcare improvement and health services research; and collaboration with clinical and community health practitioners.

-- Funded by The Healthcare Improvement Studies (THIS) Institute, Nicola is the PI of a 3.5 year collaborative project focusing on the application of participatory approaches in service improvement within sexual and reproductive health services for young people https://www.thisinstitute.cam.ac.uk/about/people/dr-nicola-boydell/ The project is informed by participatory approaches to healthcare improvement research, and is exploring how sexual and reproductive healthcare design and improvement is currently practiced.
-The project is being developed in collaboration with young people (aged 13-18) and service providers, and will work towards the co-design of practical resources that can be used to support the involvement of other young people in work to improve sexual and reproductive health services.
+- Funded by The Healthcare Improvement Studies (THIS) Institute, Nicola is currently the PI of a collaborative project focusing on the application of participatory approaches in service improvement within sexual and reproductive health services https://www.thisinstitute.cam.ac.uk/about/people/dr-nicola-boydell/ The project is informed by participatory approaches to healthcare improvement research, and is exploring how sexual and reproductive healthcare design and improvement is currently practiced.
+The project is being developed in collaboration with service users and providers, and will work towards the co-design of practical resources that can be used to support the involvement of other service users in work to improve sexual and reproductive health services.

-- Working with Dr Jeni Harden, in collaboration with the clinical research team, Nicola recently completed a qualitative evaluation of the implementation of a new service for the provision of immediate postpartum intrauterine contraception (PPIUC) in a public maternity service.
+- Previous projects include a qualitative evaluation of the implementation of a new service for the provision of immediate postpartum intrauterine contraception (PPIUC) in a public maternity service.
 PPIUC involves the provision of intrauterine contraception (to women who choose this method) within the first 48 hours after childbirth.
-This qualitative evaluation explored the experience and provision of PPIUC in two maternity hospital settings from the perspectives of women and health care professionals with the aim of identifying areas for improvement and informing PPIUC service provision in other UK maternity services.
+This qualitative evaluation explored the experience and provision of PPIUC in two maternity hospital settings from the perspectives of women and health care professionals with the aim of identifying areas for improvement and informing PPIUC service provision in other UK maternity services

-Nicola’s research interests include: social aspects of health and illness, particularly sexual and reproductive health; the application of participatory research methods; engaging and involving communities in health research; and the development and evaluation of health interventions.
+Nicola’s research interests include: social aspects of health and illness, particularly sexual and reproductive health; the application of participatory research methods; engaging and involving communities in health research; and applied, policy relevant, healthcare improvement research.